 This is the most important question of all times lingering in the mind of an individual who is morbidly obese and is planning to undergo a Bariatric Surgical Procedure.
 So how much weight does one exactly reduce after undergoing weight loss surgery?
 “On an average, an individual may lose up to 70% of his excess weight”, says Dr Maran who does many types of weight loss surgeries in Chennai.

-Let us understand the composition of alcohol before answering whether alcohol consumption is okay or not okay after bariatric surgery.
+Let us understand the composition of alcohol before answering whether alcohol consumption is okay or not okay after a bariatric procedure.
 Let us put it straight.
 Alcohol has no nutritional value.
 It is basically a type of sugar and hence has more calories.
 Approximately 1 gm of alcohol gives 7 kcal (1 gm of carbohydrates has 4 kcal).
-Since the calories are arising out of a non-nutritious food, it is called empty calories.
+Since the calories are arising out of non-nutritious food, it is called empty calories.

 The decision to undergo a bariatric surgery is not an easier one.
 You took this decision probably after repeated deliberations.
 You probably had lengthy discussions with your bariatric surgeon.
 The patients should ask multiple yet related questions on the surgical procedure.
 They should also ask questions pertaining to aftercare before they opt for surgery.
 We thought of 10 questions that would be helpful for patients who are considering any type of weight loss surgery.
 The patients can put across these questions to their bariatric surgeon.
 These questions can make them understand the procedure better.